-At its annual hardware event today, Google officially unveiled its latest smart speaker: the Google Nest Audio.
+At its annual hardware event in September, Google officially unveiled its latest smart speaker: the Google Nest Audio.
 As with previous smart speakers from the company, this product exists as a way to bring Google Assistant access into your home whenever you need it.

-Unlike the most recent Google Nest Mini, though, this new speaker is much bigger and delivers much more capable sound.
+Compared to the most recent Google Nest Mini, this new speaker is much bigger and delivers a much more capable sound.
 Below, you’ll find everything you need to know about the Google Nest Audio!

 Are you in the “shut up and take my money!” zone?
 Click the button below to grab yours now.